gvwilson/sdxpy/src/binary-storage/index.md

 </div>

-Floating point numbers are usually represented by a sign, a magnitude, and an exponent.
+Floating point numbers are represented by a sign, a magnitude, and an exponent.
-In a 32-bit word,
+In a 32-bit [%g word_memory "word" %]
 the IEEE 754 standard calls for 1 bit of sign,
 23 bits for the magnitude (or mantissa), and 8 bits for the exponent.
-To illustrate how it all works we'll use a much smaller representation: we'll use 3 bits for the magnitude and 2 for the exponent and require both to be non-negative.
+We will illustrate how it works using a much smaller representation: no sign,
-For example,
-the decimal value 48 in binary is
+3 bits for the magnitude,
-`110` times 2 to the `11` power,
+and 2 for the exponent.

-or 6×8.
+[% fixme "represent 48" $]

-Here are the values we can represent this way.
+Here are the values we can represent this way:
-Each one is the mantissa times two to the exponent:

-FIXME
+[% fixme "number line" %]

-The first thing to notice is that there are a lot of values we can't store.
+There are a lot of values this format can't represent.
-It can represent 8 and 10, for example, but not 9.
+It can store 8 and 10, for example, but not 9.
 This is exactly like the problem hand calculators have with fractions like 1/3: in decimal, we have to round that to 0.3333 or 0.3334.